Ødelæggelserne fra Marawi-belejringen i 2017. – Fotografi taget af Johary Lumna.

 2007-2018: Disaster prevention and development planning

 DIB's engagement in the Philippines and partnership with ALTERPLAN goes all the way back to 2007.
-Since 2007 we have worked together in the implementation of three phases of the project Disaster Risk Sensitive Shelter Planning with disaster prevention and development planning as main objectives.
-Through the inclusion of the slum residents, civil society organizations, and local authorities we have worked to educate in risk analysis and foster citizenship engagement in drafting local plans for four different places in the Philippines.
-All four cities are particularly vulnerable for frequent natural catastrophes, especially in relation to the frequent floods which often hit hardest the poor slum areas, that cannot stand up to these massive destructions.
-With the local plans, the slum residents have achieved to be prioritised within the local and regional administrations in relation to improvements in the local area and have received training in developing and managing a local project themselves.
+Since 2007 we have worked together in the implementation of three phases of the project Disaster Risk Sensitive Shelter Planning with disaster prevention and development planning as its purpose.
+Through the involvement of slum dwellers, civil society organizations and local authorities, we have worked to educate in risk analysis and promote citizen involvement in the preparation of local plans for four cities across the Philippines.
+All four cities are particularly prone to frequent natural disasters, especially in relation to the many floods, which most often go beyond the poor slums, and can not cope with the massive devastation.
+With the local plans, slum dwellers have been given priority by the local and regional administration in relation to improvements in the local area and have been trained to develop and manage a local project themselves.

 Our partners in the Philippines have produced this film that gives an insight into the project and its importance locally.